emileferreira/ecopt/README.md

 optimizer.plot_pareto_frontier()
 ```

-## Tracking experiments

-[MLflow](https://mlflow.org) is a free and open-source alternative to Neptune and Weights & Biases, that can be self-hosted or used locally.
-Experiments are automatically tracked using MLflow and saved in the working directory.
+Experiments are automatically tracked using [MLflow](https://mlflow.org) and saved in the working directory.
 These can be viewed by running the following command and navigating to [localhost:5000](http://localhost:5000).
+Experiment data can be exported in CSV format.

 ```bash
 mlflow ui